dsteinman/ghoulies/README.md

 ...
 ```

-It is recommended to experiment with running `ghoulies:build` and `ghoulies:test` independently and be sure sure they work properly before trying `ghoulies` and `ghoulies:watch`
+It is recommended to experiment with running `ghoulies:build` and `ghoulies:test` independently and be sure they work properly before trying `ghoulies` and `ghoulies:watch`

 ## Examples